 Have you been wondering what tax cuts expiring in 2025 will mean to you, a small business owner, and your business?
-I have and will share what I’ve learned about them as that deadline fast approaches within a year.
+I have, and will continue to, share what I’ve learned about them as we enter 2026.

-Knowing now what you can do to prepare for the end of 2025 will help your small business prepare for these changes.
-The tax cuts set to expire could significantly impact your business’s finances.
+Knowing what you can do now to prepare for the new year will help your small business get ready for these changes.
+The expiring tax cuts will significantly impact your business’s finances.
+(The typical American family will get up to $10,900 in additional take-home pay.)

 Table of Contents